-3.1 Novotel Strategic Business Management Structure
+5.3.1 Novotel Strategic Business Management Structure

-Accor began with Novotel, but the group has dealt in a variety of business interests, not only hotels.
+Accor began with Novotel, but the group has dealt with a variety of business interests, not only hotels.
 For example, it owned the Carlson Wagonlit business travel agency chain until 2006.
-It strategic business interests have also expanded outside the travel and tourism industry, for example the American employment services firm Worklife Benefits, which Accor merged with Workplace Options in 2005.
+Its strategic business interests have also expanded outside the travel and tourism industry, for example, the American employment services firm Work-life Benefits, which Accor merged with Workplace Options in 2005.
 The global group business structure has been highly diversified, but in 2007, it moved to concentrate on its two key business areas: